mgutz/logxi/README.md

 ```

     logxi logs `IMBALANCED_PAIRS=>` if key/value pairs are imbalanced

-*   Loggers can be enabled/disabled via environment variable.
+## Configuration

+### Enabling/Disabling Loggers

-    By default logxi only logs warning statements and above in a terminal.
+By default logxi logs entries whose level is `LevelWarn` or above when
+using a terminal.
+For non-terminals, entries with level `LevelError` and
-    For non-TTY, only errors and above are logged.
+above are logged.

-    To quickly see all statements using quick form
+To quickly see all entries use short form

     # enable all, disable log named foo
     LOGXI=*,-foo yourapp

 To better control logs in production, use long form which allows
 for granular control of levels

     # the above statement is equivalent to this
     LOGXI=*=DBG,foo=OFF yourapp

+`DBG` should obviously not be used in production unless for
+troubleshooting.
 See `LevelAtoi` in `logger.go` for values.

-    Fore example, there is a problem in the models package in production
+For example, there is a problem in the data access layer
+in production.

-        # set all to Error and set data related packages to Debug
+    # Set all to Error and set data related packages to Debug
     LOGXI=*=ERR,models=DBG,dat*=DBG,api=DBG yourapp

-*   The format may be selected by environment variable
+### Format

-    The format may also be set via `LOGXI_FORMAT` environment
+The format may be set via `LOGXI_FORMAT` environment
 variable.
 Valid values are `"text"` and `"JSON"`.

+    # Use JSON in production
     LOGXI_FORMAT=JSON yourapp

-### Extending
+## Extending

 What about hooks?
 Implement your own `io.Writer` to write to external
 services and use `JSONFormatter`.